nickbartram/sql-challenge/README.md

 The data is comprised of six CSV files, each containing a single table of employee info.
 The tables are: 'departments', 'dept_empt' (department employees), 'dept_manager' (department managers), 'employees', 'salaries', and 'titles'.

 ## Methodology
 The tables have many interdepencies and therefore an ERD (entity relationship diagram) is helpful and perhaps necessary.
-Creating an ERD, data modeling, is the first step.
+Creating an ERD (data modeling) is the first step.
 Next the tables need to be imported into pgAdmin with PostgreSQL.
 A table schema must be created for each CSV file.
 This is data engineering.
 Careful attention must be paid to the interdependencies outlined in the ERD including: primary keys, foreign keys and references.
 The final step is data analysis, a list of queries of the data largely require joins of the various tables.